 - Part Mortal: Theurgy isn’t exclusive to Hellenic tradition, it’s existed for 1800 years across many cultures, and this half of theurgic ritual can be altered.
 It is the part of a theurgic ritual that is mortal and changeable, though this website focuses specifically on reconstructing Hellenic theurgy.

-A commonly misunderstood theory of worship central to Hellenic polytheism.
+The theory of worship central to the Hellenic religion.

 An overview on miasma, what it is, and what kinds of purification rituals will be necessary when dealing with it.